xuefeicao/cdn/README.md

 # Causal Dynamic Network Modeling
-cdn-fmri is a Python-based package implementing causal dynamic network analysis for Functional magnetic resonance imaging (fMRI).
+This is a preliminary version of our code.
+More features will be added soon! cdn-fmri is a Python-based package implementing causal dynamic network analysis for Functional magnetic resonance imaging (fMRI).
 It aims to improve the dynamic causal modeling with the optimization based method.
 Our optimization-based method and algorithm compute efficiently the ODE parameters from fMRI data, instead of comparing potentially a huge number of candidate ODE models.
 For a detailed introduction of dynamic causal modeling, see [(1)].